 We derive a majority of our revenue from international sales, principally from customers based in Asia.
-Revenue generated from customers in Asia accounted for 51% of total revenue in the three months ended March 31, 2008 and 54% in the three months ended March 31, 2007.
+Revenue generated from customers in Asia accounted for 54% of total revenue in the six months ended June 30, 2008 and 52% in the six months ended June 30, 2007.
 We expect that a significant portion of our total future revenue will continue to be derived from companies based in Asia.
 In addition, we have expanded our non-U.S. operations recently and plan to continue such expansion by establishing overseas subsidiaries, offices, or contractor relationships in locations, and when, deemed appropriate by our management.
 The success of our business is subject to risks inherent in doing business internationally.
 These risks include:

-- some of our key engineers and other personnel are foreign nationals and they may have difficulty gaining access to the United States and other countries in which our customers or our offices may be located and it may be difficult for us to recruit and retain qualified technical and managerial employees in foreign offices; - greater difficulty in collecting account receivables resulting in longer collection periods; - language and other cultural differences may inhibit our sales and marketing efforts and create internal communication problems among our U.S. and foreign research and development teams, increasing the difficulty of managing multiple, remote locations performing various development, quality assurance, and yield ramp analysis projects; - compliance with, and unexpected changes in, a wide variety of foreign laws and regulatory environments with which we are not familiar, including, among other issues, with respect to protection of our intellectual property, and a wide variety of trade and export controls under domestic, foreign, and international law: - currency risk due to the fact that expenses for our international offices are denominated in the local currency, including the Euro, while virtually all of our revenue is denominated in U.S. dollars; - quarantine, private travel limitation, or business disruption in regions affecting our operations, stemming from actual, imminent or perceived outbreak of human pandemic or contagious disease; - in the event a larger portion of our revenue becomes denominated in foreign currencies, we would be subject to a potentially significant exchange rate risk; and - economic or political instability, including but not limited to armed conflict, terrorism, and the resulting disruption to economic activity and business operations.
+- some of our key engineers and other personnel are foreign nationals and they may have difficulty gaining access to the United States and other countries in which our customers or our offices may be located and it may be difficult for us to recruit and retain qualified technical and managerial employees in foreign offices; - greater difficulty in collecting account receivables resulting in longer collection periods; - language and other cultural differences may inhibit our sales and marketing efforts and create internal communication problems among our U.S. and foreign research and development teams, increasing the difficulty of managing multiple, remote locations performing various development, quality assurance, and yield ramp analysis projects; - compliance with, inconsistencies among, and unexpected changes in, a wide variety of foreign laws and regulatory environments with which we are not familiar, including, among other issues, with respect to protection of our intellectual property, and a wide variety of operational regulations and trade and export controls under domestic, foreign, and international law; - currency risk due to the fact that expenses for our international offices are denominated in the local currency, including the Euro, while virtually all of our revenue is denominated in U.S. dollars; - quarantine, private travel limitation, or business disruption in regions affecting our operations, stemming from actual, imminent or perceived outbreak of human pandemic or contagious disease; - in the event a larger portion of our revenue becomes denominated in foreign currencies, we would be subject to a potentially significant exchange rate risk; and - economic or political instability, including but not limited to armed conflict, terrorism, interference with information or communication networks or systems, and the resulting disruption to economic activity and business operations.